MCP Server

 - A developer or analyst is chatting with an AI assistant and needs ad-hoc coverage lookups

-- You want zero-code Verity access inside any AI client (Claude, Codex, Cursor, etc.)
+- You want Verity access inside Claude, Codex, Cursor, VS Code, or another MCP-compatible client

 - The use case is exploratory — research, policy review, or answering one-off questions